RaccoonNW/phase-3-sinatra-react-project/README.md

 ## Contributing
 - This project is open to interested contributors.
 - There are no explicit variables that need to be taken into account aside from the required gems and environment setup listed above.

+## Support
+- This project is no longer under development and is no longer maintained - There are no support resources.

 ## Resources